RUMgroup/Home/README.md

 ## Timetable
 RUM Group Sessions - Term 1 2016-17
-Sessions are held monthly, on Mondays, from 11.00 - 12.30:
+Sessions are held on the first Monday of each month, from 11.00 - 12.30:
 Ground floor conference room at Vaughan House

 |Date | Presenter | Topic |